 - One-Winged Angel: Once they're ready to drain victims, they transform into werecat creatures.

-- Pet the Dog: Lena is the least evil of the three, and is shown to care for the others, unlike Simone who would gladly sacrifice her henchmen toward the completion of her goal, and Jacques who is essentially a thug.
+- Pet the Dog: Lena is the least evil of the three, and is shown to care for her fellow accomplices, unlike Simone who would gladly sacrifice her henchmen towards the completion of her goal, and Jacques who is essentially just a hired thug.

 - Roaring Rampage of Revenge: The reason for the aforementioned cat god deal.